 - G: Give comfort measures

-- Patients may be extremely anxious and/or in pain during a traumatic injury.
-Keep the patient as comfortable as possible so they do not injure themselves further.
+- Clients may be extremely anxious and/or in pain during a traumatic injury.
+Keep the client as comfortable as possible so they do not injure themselves further.

 - H: History and head-to-toe assessment

 - SAMPLE is a good pneumonic to insert here in order to get a health history and a head-to-toe assessment.

 - I: Inspect posterior surface